likhithakurupati/RestaurantMenu/README.md

 # Restaurant Menu Application

 Built on ASP.NET Core 6!
-This application allows users to explore our restaurant's menu, register, login, update their profile, and more.
+This application allows users to explore restaurant's menu, register, login, update their profile, and more.
 It features role-based authorization to ensure security and control over data management.
 Here's a guide to get started:

 ## Features